frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 Patience is one of the virtues that\'s part of fortitude.
 St. Josemaría said, "The possession of the soul is attributed to patience, which in effect is the root and guardian of all the virtues.
 We secure possession of our souls through patience, for by learning to have dominion over ourselves, we begin to possess what we are" (J. Escrivá, *Friends of God*, Point 78).

-There are many times in Our Lady\'s life when she practiced this virtue.
+There were many times in Our Lady\'s life when she practiced this virtue.
 She went into the hill country, climbed the mountains, went upwards.
 She stood beside the Cross, she went here, she went there (Luke 1:39, John 19:25).

 St. Thomas More said, "This is not the stuff of which martyrs are made" (Robert Bolt, *A Man For All Seasons*), aware of his own nothingness.
 But yet he went forth to accept the will of God.